awslabs/aws-emr-launch/docs/README.md

 # EMR Launch Docs
+The intent of the EMR Launch library is to simplify the definition, deployment, management, and use of EMR Clusters for developers by:

+- defining reusable Security, Resource, and Launch Configurations enabling developers to __Define Once and Reuse__
+- separating the reusable definition of Cluster Security Configuration and Cluster Resource Configuration enabling these to be manage by the proper responsible parties
+- providing a suite of Tools to simplify the construction of Orchestration Pipelines using Step Functions and EMR Clusters

+## Concepts (and Constructs)
 This library utilizes the AWS CDK for deployement and management of resources.
 It is recommended that users familiarize themselves with the CDK's basic concepts and usage.

-## Concepts (and Constructs)

 ### EMR Profile
 An EMR Profile (`emr_profile`) is a reusable definition of the security profile used by an EMR Cluster.
 This includes: